xMarioOP/typescript-react/README.md

 ---

+## 🚀 Live Demo
+You can view the live version of the project here: [Live Demo](https://xMarioOP.github.io/typescript-react/)

+---

 ## ✨ Features
 - **Lazy Loading**: Images are loaded only when they are visible on the screen.
 - **Random Fox Generator**: Fetches a random fox image on each button click.